Haki R. Madhubuti

-Haki R. Madhubuti (born Don Luther Lee on February 23, 1942) is an African-American author, educator, and poet, as well as a publisher and operator of black-themed bookstore.
-He is particularly recognized in connection with the founding in 1967 of Third World Press, considered the oldest independent black publishing house in the United States.
+Haki R. Madhubuti (born Don Luther Lee on February 23, 1942) is an African-American author, educator, and poet, as well as a publisher and operator of black-themed bookstores.
+He is particularly recognized for co-founding Third World Press in 1967, considered the oldest independent black publishing house in the United States.

-Madhubuti is a much sought-after poet and lecturer, and has convened workshops and served as guest/keynote speaker at thousands of colleges, universities, libraries and community centers in the U.S. and abroad.
+As a poet and lecturer, Madhubuti has convened workshops and served as guest or keynote speaker at colleges, universities, libraries, and community centers in the U.S. and abroad.

 The name Haki means "just" or "justice," and Madhubuti means "precise, accurate and dependable," both names deriving from the Swahili language.
 He changed his name in 1974.

 Biography

 Early years and education

 Born Donald Luther Lee in Little Rock, Arkansas, Madhubuti adopted his Swahili name after visiting Africa in 1974.
 He was raised in Detroit, Michigan, with his mother until the age of 16, when she was murdered.
-Madhubuti claims that his mother, Maxine, is the prime force behind his creativity and interest in black literature and arts.
-After serving in the United States Army from 1960 to 1963, Madhubuti received a Master of Fine Arts degree from the prestigious Iowa Writers' Workshop at the University of Iowa in 1984.
+His mother, Maxine, was the prime force behind his creativity and interest in black literature and arts.
+After serving in the United States Army from 1960 to 1963, Madhubuti received a Master of Fine Arts degree from the Iowa Writers' Workshop at the University of Iowa in 1984.

 Black Arts Movement and Third World Press

 At an early age, Madhubuti became deeply interested in and influenced by Black Arts Movement (BAM) figures such as writer Richard Wright.
-Madhubuti is a major contributor to the Black literary tradition, in particular through his early association with the BAM beginning in the mid-1960s, and has had a lasting and major impact.

-Recognizing the lack of resources and institutions dedicated to black scholars, Madhubuti has become a leading proponent of independent Black institutions.
+Madhubuti is a major contributor to the black literary tradition, in particular through his early association with the BAM beginning in the mid-1960s, and has had a lasting and major impact.
+Recognizing the lack of resources and institutions dedicated to black scholars, Madhubuti became a leading proponent of independent Black institutions.

 In December 1967, Madhubuti met with Carolyn Rodgers and Johari Amini in the basement of a South Side Chicago apartment to found Third World Press, an outlet for African-American literature.

-Forty years later in 2007, the company continued to thrive in a multimillion-dollar facility.
-It is considered the largest independent black publishing house in the U.S. Over the years, this press would publish works by Pulitzer Prize-winning author Gwendolyn Brooks, as well as Amiri Baraka, Sonia Sanchez, Sterling Plumpp and Pearl Cleage.
+He is also a publisher and chair of the board.
+It is the largest independent black publishing house in the U.S. Over the years, the press has published works by Gwendolyn Brooks, Amiri Baraka, Sonia Sanchez, Sterling D. Plumpp, and Pearl Cleage.